jessieyaros/permutation_analysis_brain_connectivity/README.md

 # permutation_analysis_brain_connectivity
 Permutation analysis of connectivity matrices to assess statistical significance of observed effects

-The main function of <b>regression_prep_generate_permutations.py</b> is to transform data into a structure compatible for regression analysis, as well as to generate random permutations to run permutation tests with.
+<b>regression_prep_generate_permutations.py</b> transforms data into a structure compatible for regression analysis, as well as to generate random permutations to run permutation tests with.
 Specifically, the script reads in whole-brain raw topological metric data associated with experimental fMRI conditions.
 These metrics were previously calculated using the Brain Connectivity toolbox.
 It outputs the observed data, structured for modeling with statsmodels.
 It also outputs tables with 10,000 permutations per subject of randomized data, for use in subsequent permutation tests to evaluate statistical significance.
 The permuted data is also structured for use by statsmodels.